Tuberous breast correction is complex and different in every patient

 - As a result of the high infra-mammary fold, the small footprint and the tubular shape, the breast will often hang down in a pendulous manner.
 The breasts could be described as “long” in shape.

 - Tuberous breast deformity is almost always different on each side.
 One breast may be more severely affected than the other and sometimes one breast is quite normal in appearance.
+It is also common to have quite marked volume differences.

 The timing of surgery is a very important consideration for a patient with tuberous breast during puberty and adolescence.
 Sometimes earlier surgery is considered to carry a patient through development before a more definitive surgery can be performed at a later date when breast growth has stabilised.